-Qantas customers will have more options for travel to Asia in 2016 as the airline adds flights to meet growing demand on the Singapore-Perth and Hong Kong-Sydney routes.
+Qantas customers will have more options for travel to Asia in 2016 with Additional Services to Asia as the airline adds flights to meet growing demand on the Singapore-Perth and Hong Kong-Sydney routes.

 The schedule changes will take effect from December 2015 onwards.

 - Qantas will add a Tuesday and Thursday service between Singapore and Perth on a year round basis, using a Boeing 737-800 aircraft.
 This will take the operation from five per week to daily with the additional services beginning on December 1st 2015.

 - Qantas will operate a second service on a Friday between Hong Kong and Sydney from 11th December to the 23rd March, taking the operation from 11 to 12 services per week, offering double daily flights on Monday to Friday.
 A combination of refurbished Boeing 747 and Airbus 330 aircraft will operate this route, with selected services during Christmas and the Lunar New Year being upgraded to an A380 during these peak times.

 Qantas International CEO Gareth Evans said Qantas was taking the opportunity to respond to significant demand on routes that are performing strongly through increased aircraft utilisation.

 “We’re seeing Australian companies continue to expand their business in Asia, while the lower dollar is making Australia an even more attractive place to visit,” said Mr Evans.